How To Recaulk a Bathtub

-1. Remove existing caulk with a sharp tool.
+1. Remove the existing caulk with a sharp tool.

 2. Clean the surface to remove all traces of caulk and mold.

-3. Throughly dry the area to prevent future mold outbreaks.
+3. Thoroughly dry the area to prevent future mold outbreaks.

-I used a lint free rag to wipe down the area, and then let it dry out overnight.
+I used a lint-free rag to wipe down the area, then let it dry overnight.
 You can also use a hairdryer to speed up the process.

 4. Tape off the area that you are planning to caulk.

-I placed the tape about 1/8" on either side of the seam.
-It helps to achieve a straight and smooth line, and it makes cleanup faster and easier.
+I placed the tape about 1/8″ on either side of the seam to help achieve a straight and smooth line.
+It also makes cleanup faster and easier.
 Note: do not skimp on this step; it is worth the time and effort.

 The opening at the tip should be about the same size as the joint (area between the blue tape).